bmartinowich/DSI-DC-2-stage/curriculum/Week-03/Data Workflow Lab/readme.md

 time thinking about the model you may want to fit and computing enough of the suggested quantities to give you a few options.

+You'll also want to do:
+- Exploratory data analysis
+- Generate correlation matrix of the features
+- Generate linear regression models
+- Optimize your model

 Bonus tasks:
 * Restrict your attention to stores that were open for all of 2015 and Q1 2016.
 Stores that opened or closed in 2015 will introduce outliers into your data.